 The more you do this the fewer bad pictures you’ll be taking and your keepers will just keep getting better.

 If you are looking for the magic camera & lens combination that will make your pictures amazing I have some bad news for you.

-The Canon 5D has been around for a while and for good reason and not just for photographing wedding.
+The Canon 5D has been around for a while and for good reason and not just for photographing weddings.
 Paparazzi love them because they just keep shooting.
 They get tossed onto the back seats of cars or slung over the shoulder on the back of a motorbike and they are always ready to go and catch the image of the current celeb leaving the bar in the early hours with a mystery person on their arm that will be spread over the front page of the national rag.

 I treat mine with a little more care than the average Pap but I always feel confident it’ll take whatever happens and help me get the shots my couple will love.

-In many ways it’s a 5D but lighter and a little smaller, The auto focus points and the max shutter speed of 1/4000 limit it slightly but it is still a fantastic camera to have in my bag.
+In many ways, it’s a 5D but lighter and a little smaller, The autofocus points and the max shutter speed of 1/4000 limit it slightly but it is still a fantastic camera to have in my bag.